backstage/backstage/.changeset/tough-moles-whisper.md

 '@backstage/plugin-tech-radar': patch
 ---

-Radar entry timeline added to the entry detail page
+Added the ability to display a timeline to each entry in the details box